 Applied Behavior Analysis, Post-Master's Certificate

-The ABA program involves the application of behavioral principles to produce socially significant changes in behavior.
+Saint Louis University's applied behavior analysis (ABA) certificate program involves the application of behavioral principles to produce socially significant changes in behavior.
 The curriculum includes six three-credit courses, with the option to complete three three-credit practica.

-This program is offered in full-time and part-time formats, and requires 18 credits, as follows:
+SLU's ABA certificate program is offered in full-time and part-time formats, and requires 18 credits, as follows:

 - Principles and concepts in behavior analysis